JanHerca/urantiapedia/input/markdown/en/Innerface/Vol5/Innerface_vol5_7.md

 # 100 Stable Elements.

-"In Orvonton it has never been possible naturally to assemble over one hundred orbital electrons in one atomic system.
-When one hundred and one have been artificially introduced into the orbital field, the result has always been the instantaneous disruption...."
+“In Orvonton it has never been possible naturally to assemble over one hundred orbital electrons in one atomic system.
+When one hundred and one have been artificially introduced into the orbital field, the result has always been the instantaneous disruption....”
 (Paper 42, Sect.
 7, p.
 478)

-The text above is from the first printing, someone having taken the liberty of adding the words "well-nigh" before "instantaneous" in subsequent printings.
-The important word to keep in mind is "naturally."
+The text above is from the first printing, someone having taken the liberty of adding the words “well-nigh” before “instantaneous” in subsequent printings.
+The important word to keep in mind is “naturally.”

 It had been known since the 1930's that new elements should be produced by neutron bombardment of an element which would be followed by a beta decay process in which an atomic nucleus with a captured neutron loses an electron.
 In doing so, one of the nuclear neutrons becomes a proton.
 Such an element moves to be the next element upwards in the periodic table.